cogsandsquigs/nand7400/README.md

 If you change the `uniffi` version in the `nand7400asm` package, you **_MUST_** change it **_EVERYWHERE_** else in the package.
 Otherwise, it will not compile correctly in Xcode (you will see a symbols missing/undefined error).
 There is a global `uniffi` version set in `Cargo.toml`, which should mitigate this issue, but it is still a good idea to keep this in mind.

 To build this library for Swift, you'll need a Mac with Xcode 12 or later.
 To install certain Rust utilities and targets for building, run `make init`.
 Then, to build, run `make package`.
+This creates a `Nand7400AsmFFI.xcframework` folder, a `Nand7400Asm.xcframework.zip` file, and a `Nand7400Asm.xcframework.zip.sha256` checksum in the `target` directory.
+You can then either upload `Nand7400Asm.xcframework.zip` to be downloaded by the package, or point the package binary target path to the `Nand7400Asm.xcframework` file.

 ## Resources on how I did this